jpawelczak/vpa-demo/README.md

           memory: 512Mi
 ```

-Once applied `ContainerResourcePolicy`, you will notice that VPA resizes pod's resource requests in-place to CPU 250m, value being our minimum CPU to maintain workload's reliability.
+Once applied `ContainerResourcePolicy`, you will notice that VPA resizes pod's resource requests in-place to 250m CPU and 256Mi Mem, value being our minimum CPU to maintain workload's reliability.
 You can check in-place scaling events created by applying `ContainerResourcePolicy` `minAllowed` in "Pod details" page , Events tab:
 ![Screenshot of in-place scaling events](vpa-ippr-event.png)

 Now, let's check VPA Recommendations about container-level CPU and Mem resource requests (`kubectl describe vpa vpa-demo`):